liquidctl/liquidctl/README.md

 ### Additional requirements on Windows

-Products which are not Human Interface Devices (HIDs) – i.e. that cannot use the generic Microsoft HID Driver – require a kernel driver that is compatible with libusb.
-In most cases Microsoft's WinUSB driver is recommended, which can be easily configured for a device with [Zadig](https://zadig.akeo.ie/).
-See [How to use libusb under Windows?](https://github.com/libusb/libusb/wiki/FAQ#how-to-use-libusb-under-windows) for more information.
+Products that cannot use the generic Microsoft HID Driver require another driver that is compatible with libusb.
+In most cases Microsoft's WinUSB driver is recommended, which can be easily configured for a device with [Zadig](https://zadig.akeo.ie/).¹

 Pre-build liquidctl executables for Windows already include libusb and HIDAPI, but when installing from PyPI or the sources you will need to manually set up the libusb runtime libraries.
-On Windows libusb v1.0.21 is prefered over later versions, because of a [known issue in PyUSB](https://github.com/pyusb/pyusb/pull/227) that causes errors when the devices are released.
-Download the package from [libusb/releases](https://github.com/libusb/libusb/releases/tag/v1.0.21) and extract the appropriate (e.g. MS64) `.dll` and `.lib` files to your system or python installation directory (e.g. `C:\Windows\System32` or `C:\Python36`).
+Note that on Windows libusb v1.0.21 is prefered over later versions, because of a [known issue in PyUSB](https://github.com/pyusb/pyusb/pull/227) that causes errors when the devices are released; download the package from [libusb/releases](https://github.com/libusb/libusb/releases/tag/v1.0.21) and extract the appropriate (e.g. MS64) `.dll` and `.lib` files to your system or python installation directory (e.g. `C:\Windows\System32` or `C:\Python36`).

+_¹ See [How to use libusb under Windows](https://github.com/libusb/libusb/wiki/FAQ#how-to-use-libusb-under-windows) for more information._

 ### Additional requirements on Mac OS